 So, you’ve finally done it, congratulations!
-Your new Divi website is almost done, and you’re excited about what you’ve been working on for months.
+Your new Divi website is nearly finished, so you’re excited about what you’ve been working on for months.
 Things are exciting!

-Luckily, we’ve created the Divi website launch checklist just for you.
+Luckily, we’ve created this Divi website launch checklist just for you.
 Continue reading to learn what actions you should take before successfully launching your new website.

 1.Examine Your Previous Website – If You Have One

-Are you about to launch a brand-new website, or are we talking about a redesign?
+Are you about to launch a brand-new website with Divi, or are we talking about a redesign where you’re about to use the theme?
 If you’re about to do an entire redesign of your Divi website, there are several steps that you should take.

 Review the Site’s Structure

-Restructuring your site might feel like a chore, but you must do it, or otherwise, the navigation would be a mess for both Google and the target users.
+Restructuring your entire website might feel like a chore at the beginning.
+But this task is a must, or otherwise, the navigation would be a mess for both Google and the target users.
 To prevent that from happening:

 - Revise the taxonomy: Is there one category or subcategory that is more successful than the rest?
 Think about whether you can split a complex category into multiple subcategories or merge more subcategories into one important category.